vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 1. **Individual Rights**: Individuals have certain rights regarding their personal data, including the right to access their data, the right to request corrections or deletions ("the right to be forgotten"), the right to object to certain uses of their data, and the right to data portability (the ability to transfer their data from one organization to another).
 1. **Data Integrity**: Personal data should be accurate, complete, up-to-date, and trustworthy throughout its lifecycle.
 The core principles of data integrity include consistency across systems, authenticity verification, and non-repudiation mechanisms.
 1. **Accountability**: Organizations are responsible for complying with data privacy laws and demonstrating compliance.
+Organizations are also accountable for any downstream entities with which they may share personal data for a specific defined purpose.
+Companies must also ensure they monitor and periodically audit third parties with which they share personal data.
 This may involve conducting privacy impact assessments, appointing a data protection officer, and maintaining records of data processing activities.
-1. **Recordkeeping**: Maintain accurate logs of consumers' profiles, data decisions, and data usage, including sales and marketing campaigns and instances of data disclosure to third parties.
+1. **Recordkeeping**: Many laws require organizations to maintain accurate logs of consumers' profiles, data decisions, and data usage, including sales and marketing campaigns and instances of data disclosure to third parties.

 While data privacy and communications privacy share many principles, there are some distinctions in their regulation.
 Communications privacy laws often focus more on real-time interception and communication confidentiality, while data privacy laws address a broader range of data handling practices.

 As the digital landscape evolves, privacy laws must continually adapt to address emerging technologies and practices, ensuring the protection of personal information in our interconnected world.

+## Artificial Intelligence-Specific Considerations

+As vCons are likely to be used in the context of artificial intelligence (AI) applications and services, either directly or tangentially, additional considerations are necessary due to the nascent regulatory environment regarding AI.

+One of the most advanced regulations around AI is currently the EU AI Act.
+In the U.S., the Colorado AI Act contains similar principles.
+Various organizations, such as the National Institute of Standards and Technology (NIST), have also adopted guidance related to mitigating risks associated with AI use.

+The EU AI Act provides a comprehensive legal framework for the development, marketing, and use of AI in the EU to promote human-centric and trustworthy uses of AI while ensuring a high level of protection of health, safety and fundamental rights.
+The legislation adopts a risk-based approach, distinguishing between tiers of AI use cases: prohibited (such as behavioral manipulation and sensitive biometrics), high-risk (including critical infrastructure and medical devices), limited risk, and minimal risk, with each tier subject to regulatory requirements that scale from the strictest to the lightest, accordingly.

+For example, key requirements for High-Risk AI use cases under the EU AI Act include:
+ - stringent impact and conformity assessments and registration
+ - risk and quality management
+ - human oversight
+ - strong data governance practices to not only mitigate bias but also ensure adequate controls of representative data used in training as well as production applications
+ - transparency through technical documentation and instructions
+ - privacy and data governance

+As such, all of the previously discussed privacy and security measures apply to AI use cases under the EU AI Act and are supplemented with additional requirements.
+In particular, there is an increased emphasis on robust controls over data used for model testing and training, as well as the implementation of processes to ensure effective human oversight, including ongoing monitoring and auditing.

 # Security Considerations

-vCons contain sensitive conversational data, which raises several data privacy and security concerns, particularly regarding data integrity and personal privacy.
+vCons can contain sensitive personal and conversational data, which raises several data privacy and security concerns, particularly regarding data integrity and personal privacy.
 The following points outline the key security considerations for vCons:

 1. Data Integrity and Immutability